Bitcrusher32/logdoc-loop-system/SPEC.md

 Breakpoints should be concise but complete.

+---

-9. Validation language, informal schema suggestions
+## 9. Validation language, informal schema suggestions
 LogDocs should avoid overclaiming.

 Use precise language:

 Preferred:

->Host-side package generation is validated.
+>- Host-side package generation is validated.
-Device-side runtime behavior is not validated.
+- Device-side runtime behavior is not validated.
-The current no-op package proves packaging mechanics only.
+- The current no-op package proves packaging mechanics only.
-The compatibility scope is limited to the tested target.<
+- The compatibility scope is limited to the tested target.<

 Avoid:

-It works.
+>- It works.
-Fully supported.
+- Fully supported.
-Production ready.
+- Production ready.
-Compatible with everything.
+- Compatible with everything.
-Safe.
+- Safe.
-Done.
+- Done.<

 Unless those claims are actually proven.

+---

-10. Safety rules
+## 10. Safety rules
 When a project includes fragile devices, production systems, user data, or irreversible operations, the LogDoc must explicitly separate:

-safe host-side actions
+ - safe host-side actions
-risky target-side actions
+ - risky target-side actions
-destructive operations
+ - destructive operations
-recovery paths
+ - recovery paths
-actions that must not be taken casually
+ - actions that must not be taken casually

 High-risk actions should not be hidden inside general task lists.

+---

-11. Source control relationship
+## 11. Source control relationship
 A LogDoc is not a replacement for Git.

-Recommended relationship:
+### Recommended relationship:
 Git records exact source changes.
 The LogDoc records why changes happened, what was tried, what failed, and what is safe to do next.
 README files describe the final public state.
 The LogDoc preserves the working process and handoff state.

-For public projects, the LogDoc may be trimmed, redacted, summarized, or split into a case study.
+For public projects, the LogDoc may be trimmed, redacted, summarized, or split into an attached operations log.

+---

-12. Publication model
+## 12. Publication model
 A project developed with LogDoc Loop may publish:

-the final README
+ - the final README
-the reproducibility guide
+ - the reproducibility guide
-selected LogDoc excerpts
+ - selected LogDoc excerpts
-a milestone map
+ - a milestone map
-a case study
+ - a case study
-a redacted full LogDoc
+ - a redacted full LogDoc

 The raw LogDoc may contain private paths, secrets, device details, passwords, or unsafe commands.
-It should be reviewed before publication.
+It should be reviewed and sanitized before publication.

+---

-13. Minimal compliance
+## 13. Minimal compliance

-A minimal LogDoc Loop project should have:
+A minimal LogDoc Loop project should have filled sections for the:

 active goal
 definitive knowns